 On a scholarship, he attended Layton School of Art (now Milwaukee Institute of Art and Design) for two years, then earned BFA, MS, and MFA degrees from the University of Wisconsin Milwaukee from 1963-1970.

-Charles James Kaiser's drawings, oils, and watercolors have been shown in several solo exhibits, and selected for group shows including the California National Watercolor Society Competition, Watercolor USA, Chicago and Vicinity, Watercolor Wisconsin, several shows at the Milwaukee Art Museum, and the Lakefront Festival of Arts.
-Honored with numerous awards, Kaiser's work has also been reproduced in publications, including
+Charles James Kaiser's drawings, oils, and watercolors have been shown in several solo exhibitions, and selected for group shows including the California National Watercolor Society Competition, Watercolor USA, Chicago and Vicinity, Watercolor Wisconsin, several shows at the Milwaukee Art Museum, and the Lakefront Festival of Arts.
+Honored with numerous awards, Kaiser's work has also been reproduced in numerous publications.